Tilek12/42HN-libft/README.md

 :eight_spoked_asterisk: **Part 1 - Libc functions**

 Redo a set of functions from the libc.
 Functions have the same prototypes and implement the same behaviors as the originals.\
 They comply with the way they are defined in their man.
-The only difference will be their names.\
+The only difference is in their names.\
 They begin with the ’ft_’ prefix.
 For instance, strlen becomes ft_strlen.

 Included functions: